myminseok/pivotal-docs/platform-automation/install_products.md

   3. then the 'upload-and-stage-product-from-s3' job in the pipeline will automatically be triggered
   4. configure director tile manually.
   4. apply-product-change
-  5. extract-staged-config-with-placeholder. check generated-config git folder. copy to config \<platform-automation-configuration>/\<foundation>/\<product-name>.yml
+  5. generate-staged-config. check generated-config git folder. copy to config \<platform-automation-configuration>/\<foundation>/\<product-name>.yml
-  6. extract-staged-config-with-credentials. check generated-config git folder. map credentials with \<product-name>yml with credhub.
-  7. test 'configure-product'
+  6. test 'configure-product'

 ####  patching product pipeline automation.
   1. download product tile and stemcells from pivnet and upload to s3